3 tips to present in clear English for diverse audiences

 Bringing the globally mobile together: FIGT2022

-FIGT2022 (25-27 March) will bring together people with experiences of global mobility, to reflect on how the changes of the last two year have affected those of us with ties around the world.
+FIGT2022 (25-27 March) brought together people with experiences of global mobility, to reflect on how the changes of the last two year have affected us.

-I’ll be hosting a “kitchen table conversation”—a space for short, casual talks among participants—on connecting through the written word.
+I hosted a “kitchen table conversation”—a space for short, casual talks among participants—on connecting through the written word.
+(It was a step up for me from giving a lightning talk at the Chartered Institute of Editing and Proofreading 2021 conference.)

 References